Last update - May 16th 2014

-Using the list below for the 5 different lettuce nutrition entries in our Magnesium database, the highest amount of Magnesium is in Lettuce, cos or romaine, raw which contains 14 mg of Magnesium per 100g.
+Using the list below for the 5 different lettuce nutrition entries in our database, the highest amount of Magnesium is found in Lettuce, cos or romaine, raw which contains 14 mg of Magnesium per 100g.
 The lowest amount of Magnesium is in Lettuce, iceberg (includes crisphead types), raw which in 100g contains 7 mg of Magnesium.

-The median value of Magnesium is in Lettuce, green leaf, raw which in 100g contains 13 mg of Magnesium.
-The average amount of Magnesium in 100g of lettuce, based on the list below is 11.80 mg of Magnesium.
+The median value of Magnesium is found in Lettuce, green leaf, raw which in 100g contains 13 mg of Magnesium.
+The average amount of Magnesium contained in 100g of lettuce, based on the list below is 11.80 mg of Magnesium.

 From the Magnesium content in lettuce list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Magnesium.
 Each lettuce item can be scaled by different amounts to adjust the amounts of Magnesium so that it is not just, for example, the values in 100g of Lettuce, cos or romaine, raw.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Magnesium.
 Again you can find a full nutrition breakdown for all foods containing magnesium which can be scaled for different servings and quantities, from the complete list of magnesium rich foods.